 - University Data Management Council (UDMC) (for applicable policies)

 - IU Foundation

-- Residential Programs and Services (IU Bloomington and IUPUI)
+- Residential Programs and Services (Bloomington and IUPUI)

-- Vice Chancellors for Student Affairs/Dean of Students (IUPUI and IU Bloomington)
+- Vice Provost for Student Affairs and Dean of Students (Bloomington)

-- University Human Resource Services/Employee Relations (IU Bloomington and IUPUI)
+- University Human Resource Services/Employee Relations (Bloomington and IUPUI)